- Identify Why is Pizza Dough Not Stretching

 When water and flour mix, it will start to form gluten right away.
 Kneading the dough will contribute to gluten development.

-This gluten development followed by fermentation is what helps to stabilize the gluten inside your pizza dough.
+This gluten development, followed by fermentation, helps stabilize the gluten inside your pizza dough.

-Most of us have never heard of this method, but it’s the formation of gluten in your dough by only using water and flour.
+Most of us have never heard of this method, but it’s the gluten formation in your dough using only water and flour.

 You let the dough sit for 1 hour or more to allow the flour to fully absorb the water and start the gluten formation through natural hydration.

 Pizza Dough Extensibility and Elasticity

 You cannot stretch this out easily without elastic dough to form your pizza shape.
 It will tear and likely be a nightmare to shape.